KittyGiraudel/site/_posts/2012-01-01-offsets-sass-mixin.md

 	@each $o in $offsets {

 		/**
-		 * Assigns the index of the current offset in $i
+		 * If current offset found in $args
+		 * assigns its index to $i
 		 * Or `false` if not found
 		 */
 		$i: index($args, $o);

 		/**
-		 * We do the verifications
+		 * Now we do the verifications
 		 * 1. Is the offset listed in $args? (not false)
 		 * 2. Is the offset value within the list range?
 		 * 3. Is the offset value valid?